White, brown, gray, red, blue, brindle

 Owning a Beaglebull requires a strong owner ready to take the position of pack leader.
 These are not necessarily the easiest dogs to train.
 But that’s not from an aggression standpoint.
 These pups are the exact opposite.
-They’re loving, caring, but as stubborn as they come.
+They’re loving and caring, but as stubborn as they come.

 The Pitbull Beagle mix is very strong-willed with a big personality.
 And they’re not afraid to show it.
 You’ll need to be ready to handle that if (or when) the time arises.
 Early training is the key to success here.

-And if you’re looking for a quiet dog, these are not the breed for you — especially if the Beagle gene runs deeper with your particular dog.
-You also need to be sure that you can dedicate lots of together time with your Beagle Pit.
+And if you’re looking for a quiet dog, these are not the breed for you—especially if the Beagle gene runs deeper with your particular dog.
+You also need to be sure that you can dedicate lots of together time to your Beagle Pit.
 They absolutely can’t stand being left alone.

 1. Beaglebulls Make Terrible Guard Dogs